dpills/zakamo/README.md

 ## Deploy to Prod

-Build to production files to the `build` folder then git commit and push to Github.
+Build to production files to the `docs` folder then git commit and push to Github.

 ```bash
 $ bun run build